The Pond Planet Koi Carp Keeping Guide

 Brightly coloured, confident around humans, and adaptable to a range of climates; koi carp are very popular pets.
-But, many koi carp live around 30 years, so there are a few crucial points you need to consider to ensure the health and comfort of your fish.
+With life spans of around 30 years, there are a few crucial points you need to consider to ensure happy and healthy lives for your beautiful fish.

-Here, we’ve looked into good koi carp keeping to bring you the one-stop guide for looking after your fish with minimal cost and effort.
+Here, we’ve looked into good koi carp keeping to bring you the Pond Planet one-stop guide for looking after your fish with minimal cost and effort.
+So keep reading today to find out all the helpful hints, tips and advice you need for the proper care of koi carp.

-Koi carp are hardy creatures and easy to look after, but they can fall victim to health problems if they’re kept in poor water conditions.
+Koi carp are hardy creatures and easy to look after, but they can fall victim to a number of health problems if they’re kept in poor water conditions.
 Typical problems koi carp owners face when it comes to water quality include:

 - A pH level of between 7-8.5